An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Experiments and Results

-The learning rate and the regularization parameter $\gamma$ are fine-tuned for the standard DIP (i.e.\ DIP fed with a fixed noise image as input) for test and validation.
-For a fair comparison, when learning EDIP, we do not conduct an additional hyperparameter search, although it can potentially be beneficial.
-We keep the hyperparameters that are optimal for standard DIP.
-See Table~\ref{tab:hyperparams} in Appendix~\ref{sec:hyperparams} for the selected hyperparameter values.
+The learning rate and regularization parameter $\gamma$ are fine-tuned for standard DIP.
+For EDIP, we do not conduct additional hyperparameter search, but use the values identified for DIP.
+These hyperparameters values also perform well for EDIP, which saves us from performing an individual search for each pretraining checkpoint (to be defined next).